karthikdilliraj/sensorfusion/DOCS.md

 SensorFusion is a software that measures sensor data from different sensors in order to assure precise estimates of value.
 It applies the sensor fusion algorithm to calculate the fused output.

+# Installation

+Please refer to INSTALL.md file for installation instructions.

 # Usage

 The user needs to input the software with a csv file containing the sensor values taken at different time from differnt sensors.